This is the privacy notice of PIER (UK) Ltd. In this document, the terms “we,” “our” and “us” refer to PIER (UK) Ltd.

 Unit 8, Sankey Valley Industrial Estate,

-- We regret to inform you that if there are one or more points below with which you are not happy with, your only course of action is to leave our website.
+- We regret to inform you that if there are one or more points below that you are unhappy with, your only course of action is to leave our website.

 - We take the protection of your privacy and confidentiality seriously and we fully understand that all of our visitors to our website are entitled to know that their personal data will not be used for any purpose unintended by them and will not fall into the hands of a third party.